 - Full disabled access

 Static: Tue 1100-1600.
 In Steam: 2nd & last Sunday in month & BHol 31 Mar-Oct from 1200.
 (Closed around Christmas & New Year.)

 By Rail: Hereford / 3 miles

-The Museum has an outdoor Play'N'Learn Zone (Heritage Water Park) which contained 9 life size hands-on exhibits for the enjoyment of all visitors, but designed for children.
+The museum has an outdoor Play'N'Learn Zone (Heritage Water Park) which contains nine life-size hands-on exhibits for the enjoyment of all visitors, but designed for children.
 It is also home to a permanent exhibition of Hereford's secret role in WW2.
 Light and sound display illustrating modern water treatment sytems.
 Exhibition of early water closets and history of the syphonic cistern.